FEI Logo

 Planning Submission

-The application for the grid route will be submitted for planning approval in Q1 2023.
+The application for the grid route was submitted for planning approval in November 2023.

-The planning application will be submitted to An Bord Pleanála because it is deemed Strategic Infrastructure Development (SID).
-You will be able to view the full planning application at www.carrownagowangridplanning.ie and www.pleanala.ie.
-We will let you know as soon as this is available for viewing.
+The planning application was submitted to An Bord Pleanála because it is deemed Strategic Infrastructure Development (SID).
+You can view the full planning application at www.carrownagowangridplanning.ie and www.pleanala.ie.